Jake DeBrusk Game Preview: Bruins vs. Blue Jackets

 DeBrusk Season Stats Insights

-- In 19 games this season, DeBrusk has a plus-minus rating of +5, while averaging 16:22 on the ice per game.
+- In 22 games this season, DeBrusk has averaged 16:30 on the ice, while putting up a plus-minus rating of +7.

-- In three of 19 games this year, DeBrusk has scored a goal, but there are no multi-goal efforts on his ledger.
+- DeBrusk has a goal in four of 22 contests this year, but no multi-goal games so far.

-- DeBrusk has a point in eight games this year through 19 games played, but none of those games resulted in a multi-point effort.
+- In 10 of 22 games this season, DeBrusk has registered a point, but he has no games yet with multiple points.

-- In five of 19 games this season, DeBrusk has had an assist, but no games with multiple assists.
+- DeBrusk has yet to record a multi-assist game this season despite registering one in six of 22 games played.

-- DeBrusk's implied probability to go over his point total is 51.2% based on the odds.
+- The implied probability is 53.5% that DeBrusk goes over his points over/under based on the odds.

-- There is a 33.3% chance of DeBrusk having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of DeBrusk going over his assist prop bet, based on the odds, is 33.9%.

 Sign up for Underdog fantasy today.